jimdeal/poker/README.md

 each number of suite processing method will set up a "hand result" class - that will store information about the result of the hand : hand name, 1st & 2nd High values and then the hand stored in descending order.

+TESTING
+dev testing of individual hands - to test ordering mechanism / results testing of hands as laid down at bottom of https://codingdojo.org/kata/PokerHands/